The Cost of Braces: a detailed look at the price of a perfect smile

 One of the questions we hear most often is ‘how much do braces cost?’
 While the price can vary depending on your individual needs, on average a 18 month treatment plan is likely to range between $3,500 to $9,000.
 This is a significant investment, and it’s entirely understandable that parents and patients want to know exactly what it covers.

 The good news is that most orthodontists are happy to provide all-inclusive treatment quotes.
 That means that everything from the initial fitting of the braces and regular adjustment visits to the removal of braces, retainers, and post-treatment follow-up for 1-2 years are all included in the overall fee.
 As well as there is no hidden expenses along the way, many orthodontists offer payment plans to help you comfortably spread out the cost.

 To help you understand what you can expect from your orthodontic treatment plan, we’ve broken it down below, with and exactly what you’re paying for, and factors that affect the treatment cost:

 The type of treatment

-For example, while metal braces and lingual braces might use similar materials and methodology to straighten your teeth, lingual braces need to be custom-made to ensure they fit snugly along the inside of your teeth to limit the impact on your speech.
-Standard metal braces on the other hand, use pre-formed brackets and arch wires that come in a variety of sizes which the orthodontist then selects and custom fits for each individual patient.
+For example, while metal braces and lingual braces might use similar materials and methodology to straighten your teeth, lingual braces generally need to be custom-made to ensure they fit snugly along the inside of your teeth to limit the impact on your speech.
+Standard metal braces, on the other hand, use pre-formed brackets and archwires that come in a variety of sizes which the orthodontist then selects and custom fits for each individual patient.
 An increased level of customisation generally increases the cost of treatment.

 The number of appointments you need

 It might be tempting to skip an appointment here or there, but these regular check-ins and adjustments are crucial to ensure that your treatment progresses smoothly.
-Whether changing a wire, adding an attachment for clear aligner treatment or providing elastics to aid movements, these appointments are needed to safely guide your smile where it needs to be.
+Whether changing a wire, adding an attachment for clear aligner treatment or providing elastics to improve your bite, these appointments are needed to safely guide your smile where it needs to be.